Simulating scalar field theories on quantum computers with limited resources: Adiabatic preparation of a broken-symmetry state in an effective two-level system

 \subsection{Adiabatic evolution in a two-level system}

 Here, we investigate the two-level system's evolution when the external field $f(s)$, depending on the variable $s=t/T$, changes during a time interval $T$ from the initial value $f(s=0)=f_i$ to the final value $f(s=1)=f_f$.
-Note that this evolution corresponds to the second stage of the adiabatic process to prepare the broken symmetry states in \cref{ssec:adiabatic_prep_bs} such that $f_i = \fone$ and $f_f = \ftwo$.
-The initial wavefunction is the ground state of the system when $f=f_i$, {\em i.e. } $\ket{\psi_{ini}} \equiv \ket{\psi(s=0)} =\ket{\psi_a(f_i)}$.
-During the adiabatic evolution, the wavefunction is
+Note that this evolution corresponds to the second stage of the adiabatic process to prepare the broken-symmetry states in \cref{ssec:adiabatic_prep_bs} such that $f_i = \fone$ and $f_f = \ftwo$.
+The initial wave function is the ground state of the system when $f=f_i$, {\em i.e. } $\ket{\psi_{ini}} \equiv \ket{\psi(s=0)} =\ket{\psi_a(f_i)}$.
+During the adiabatic evolution, the wave function is

 where $\ket{\psi_a(f)}$ and $\ket{\psi_b(f)}$ are the instantaneous eigenstates of the Hamiltonian~\eqref{eq:Heff} with external field $f(s)$.